 Another piece of the puzzle is your lower back.
 To get a complete and balanced core workout, you need to strengthen your lower back muscles as well.
 Smart trainers will tell you that when you work your biceps you need to work your triceps.
 When you work your quads, you need to work your hamstrings.
 You get the picture.
 When you work your belly, you need to work your back!
 Balance is crucial everywhere, but particularly in your mid-section.
 Your core is made up of all the ab muscles listed above plus your lower back as well as muscles through your hips.
 Working your entire core is really the best way to get results for your abs!
 By strengthening the entire core, you create good posture and a tighter midsection overall.
 When things are strong and in balance, you will stand taller and look thinner.
 This workout is going to focus on the entire core for the best results!

 Uncovering Your Six-Pack

-First, start by eating healthy through eliminating excess sugar, processed foods and unhealthy fats.
-Instead, eat more lean protein, vegetables, fruits and whole grans.
+First, start by eating healthy by eliminating excess sugar, processed foods, and unhealthy fats.
+Instead, eat more lean protein, vegetables, fruits, and whole grains.
 This is the number one way you can start uncovering the beautiful abs you have to show.